-Ethics: Evidence"The arc of the moral universe is long, but it bends towards justice."
+Ethics: Moral Arcs"The arc of the moral universe is long, but it bends towards justice."

 This entire treatise has been premised on the idea that obvious assumptions that people naturally believe mathematically imply summatarianism.
 However, I want to take a brief break by considering a completely different approach which is based on slightly more hand-wavy arguments.

 There's a common idea that our society becomes more moral over time.

 There is an cynical response to this which is that our morals will be more similar to people in the recent past than the distance past regardless of whether our morals are actually better, so it will look like we're getting better whether or not we actually are.

 That being said, I think there are some reasons to believe that our morals are getting better in a more objective sense:

 - The typical person has gotten unbelievably richer over the past couple centuries.
 The more money people have, the less people have to worry about their own livelihoods, which allows them to spend more time/energy/money pursuing other things such as following rules, pursuing character virtues, and pursuing the well-being of others.

 - The equilibrium society that results from democracy basically has to be more moral than the society that results from it's predecessors (monarchy, feudalism, etc.)